Detect objects with FOMO

 For our case, since the 'car' object is part of the COCO dataset, we will use the YoloV5 pre-trained model to accelerate this process.
 To enable this feature, we will first click the Label suggestions dropdown,then select “Classify using YOLOv5.”

 From the image above, the YOLOV5 model can already help us annotate more than 90% of the cars without us having to do it manually by our hands.

 To validate whether a model works well you want to keep some data (typically 20%) aside, and don't use it to build your model, but only to validate the model.
 This is called the 'test set'.
 You can switch between your training and test sets with the two buttons above the 'Data collected' widget.
 If you've collected data on your development board there might be no data in the testing set yet.
 You can fix this by going to Dashboard > Perform train/test split.

-One of the beauty of FOMO is its fully convolutional nature, which means that just the ratio is set.
+One of the beauties of FOMO is its fully convolutional nature, which means that just the ratio is set.
 Thus, it gives you more flexibility in its usage compared to the classical Object detection method.
-For this tutorial we have been using 96x96 images but it will accepts other resolutions as long as the images are square.
+For this tutorial, we have been using 96x96 images but it will accept other resolutions as long as the images are square.

 96*96 input image size

-As of today, FOMO only accepts Greyscale images.
 To configure your processing block, click Images in the menu on the left.
 This will show you the raw data on top of the screen (you can select other files via the drop-down menu), and the results of the processing step on the right.
-You can use the options to switch between 'RGB' and 'Grayscale' mode, but for now, leave the color depth on 'Greyscale' and click Save parameters.
+You can use the options to switch between

 Configuring the processing block